rainbowbunnyqueeen-sketch/uncounted-people-project/SYSTEM_CARD_PROPOSAL.md

 ---

-## What We Need From Ivy and Andrew
+## Three Decisions needed from Ivy and Andrew

 Before building starts, it would help to know: